johngieselmann/HTML5-Boilerplate/doc/html.md

 ## The content area

-The central part of the boilerplate template is pretty much empty.
-This is intentional, in order to make the boilerplate suitable for both web page and web app development.
+The central part of the boilerplate template contains empty header, main, section, and footer tags with namespaced classes.
+Feel free to use or delete them, but most HTML pages are likely to use them in some form or fashion.

 ### BrowseHappy Prompt